BrandonALittle/ewebcdc/team.md

       content:
         |
         <p>
-        The toddler program (ages 17 months to 30 months) incorporates numerous group activities for children to develop social and emotional skills.
+        The toddler program incorporates numerous group activities for children to develop social and emotional skills.
 Circle time, which includes stories read by the teacher and group singing, is a very important part of the toddler's day.
 Daily walks give children the opportunity to learn how to cooperate in a group with teachers and explore nature and the neighborhood around the Center.
         </p>
     - title: Preschool Room
       image: assets/images/preschool02.jpg